freebiesoft/reversesearch/README.md

 ## Running the tests

-As this project was developed using TDD and the nature of the code is very bug prone, there are lots of tests and they are very thorough!
+As this project was developed using TDD and due to the nature of the code it is very bug prone, there are lots of tests and they are very thorough!
 To run them all, simply type the following command from the root project directory:

 ```
 go test